humphreydev5/Jenkins-for-Devops/README.md

 <img width="990" alt="Screenshot 2023-02-01 at 11 14 13 AM" src="https://user-images.githubusercontent.com/43399466/215961440-3f13f82b-61a2-4117-88bc-0da265a67fa7.png">

-## Install the Docker Pipeline plugin in Jenkins:
+## Step 3: Configure Docker in Jenkins

    - Log in to Jenkins.
    - Go to Manage Jenkins > Manage Plugins.